hashicorp/vscode-terraform/README.md

 ### Code Completion

-An experimental option can be enabled to prefill required fields when completing Terraform blocks with the following setting:
+An experimental option can be enabled to prefill required fields when completing OpenTofu blocks with the following setting:

 ```json
 "opentofu.experimentalFeatures.prefillRequiredFields": true